chvolow24/jackdaw/README.md

 ### Marks and jump-to

-In and out marks can be set to mark a range on the current timeline.
+"In" and "out" marks can be set to mark a range on the current timeline.
 They also be used as handy jump-to points.

 You can also jump to the start of the timeline (t=00:00:00000) with <kbd>S-u</kbd>, which is helpful if you get lost.